Division of Correction Inmate Visitation

 2. There will be no visitation on holidays unless the holiday falls on a regular visitation day.

-4. All Class I inmates will be permitted weekly Sunday visits for a maximum of four (4) or five (5) visits a month depending upon the number of Sundays.
+4. Beginning May 15, 2023 – All Class I inmates will be permitted one visit weekly for a maximum of four (4) or five (5) visits a month depending upon the number of weekends.

-5. All Class II, III and IV inmates will be permitted two (2) visits a month, either the first and third Saturday of the month or the second and fourth Saturday of the month as determined by the Unit’s schedule.
-In cases where inmates of the same immediate family are housed at the same unit/center, the Warden/Center Supervisor may approve requests by those inmates to visit on the same day, per the schedule of the lower class inmate.
+5. Beginning May 15, 2023 – All Class II, III and IV inmates will be permitted two (2) visits a month.
+In cases where inmates of the same immediate family are housed at the same unit/center, the Warden/Center Supervisor may approve requests by those inmates to visit on the same day, per the schedule of the lower-class inmate.

 If the Warden or Center Supervisor approves, special visits may be allowed any two days during the week and during regular visiting hours for approved visitors who live more than 300 miles from the unit.
 The visitor must request the visit 24 hours in advance during regular business hours.
 No special visits are allowed on holidays.